DevMountain/personal-api/README.md

 }
 ```

-* In your server code, make an array that holds all of your skills.
-Be sure to define the array outside of the `app.get` or `app.post` methods, as it needs to persist (scope) outside of those methods and maintain its data.
-The array will hold 'skill' objects like the example above.
+* Create a file called `skillz.js` and populate it with an array of skills objects like the example above.
+This file will be similar in nature to your `user.js` file and as such should utilize `module.exports` and be required in the necessary controller files.
 * Create the endpoint

 ###### `GET /skillz`